atomone-hub/atomone/docs/architecture/adr-004-nakamoto-bonus.md

 ## Abstract

+The Nakamoto Coefficient is the main way used to measure the amount of decentralization of a blockchain.
+Many of the benefits of the blockchain technology can be directly attributed to its decentralization: its resilience to attacks, collusion and errors.

+At the time of writing, the AtomOne chain suffers from a concentration of delegations on the top staking validators.
+The current Nakamoto coefficient is **5**, which is lower that the ideal (34, given that the current maximum number of validators at the time of writing is 100) and armful to the security of the chain.
+There are multiple ways in which the issue of low decentralization could be addressed.
+One way is to incentivize delegators to increase the decentralization of AtomOne which is the aim of this proposal.

 This ADR proposes a mechanism to increase the Nakamoto coefficient of a chain, by incentivizing delegators to delegate on validators having less stake.
 The ADR proposes to divide the staking reward in two components: a part proportional to the overall amount of stake of a validator - this coincides with the current staking reward model, and a part that is distributed uniformly to validators - the `Nakamoto bonus`.

 The overall amount of the reward remains unchanged, however the criteria for assigning the reward changes.